Multimodal Sensing for Robot-Assisted Sub-Tissue Feature Detection in Physiotherapy Palpation: Phantom Experiments

 As illustrated in Figure \ref{fig: Experimental procedure}, all experiments follow the same five-step protocol.
 We use the numeric labels (1–5) here and in subsequent plots to indicate the steps: (1) descent-to-force, (2) and (4) holding intervals, (3) lateral ``ploughing'' motion (sliding while maintaining high force that depresses the phantom tissue), and (5) final retraction.

-Figure \ref{fig:ploughingonUniTendon} shows a representative example with steps denoted using the same five labels.
+Figure \ref{fig:ploughingonUniTendon} shows an example with steps denoted using the same five labels.
 Dwell steps (2) and (4) are highlighted with light red shading.
 Note that between (2) and (4) some variation in force may occur, despite the constant Z position, due to buildup of forces and/or viscoelastic relaxation of the phantom material.

 To quantify how the normal force changes during high-pressure sliding (``ploughing''), we define a force benchmark $F_{\text{bench}}$ as the mean normal force measured during the first holding phase (region~2).
-The relative change of the normal force is computed as
+The change in normal force is computed as

 This metric captures how much the instantaneous normal force deviates from the calibrated reference level.
-In Fig. \ref{fig:ploughingonUniTendon}b and similar plots, the shaded blue region represents the magnitude of force fluctuations during ploughing, we compute the absolute deviation from the benchmark force,
+In Fig. \ref{fig:ploughingonUniTendon}b and similar plots, the shaded blue region represents the magnitude of force fluctuations during ploughing.
+We compute the absolute deviation from the benchmark force:

 For clearer visualization in the plot, we display the negative of this value, $-\Delta F_{z}^{\text{abs}}$.